Transfer matrices of rational spin chains via novel BGG-type resolutions: Truncated BGG resolutions as Cousin complexes

 \subsection{The geometry of partial flag varieties}

 $\ $

-In what follows, we shall freely use the notations of Subsection~\ref{ssec truncated-BGG}.
-In particular, let $G$ be a connected algebraic group with $\Lie(G)=\fg$ and $B\subset P$ be the Borel and parabolic subgroups of $G$ with $\Lie(B)=\fb$ and $\Lie(P)=\fp$.
+In what follows, we shall freely use the notation of Subsection~\ref{ssec truncated-BGG}.
+In particular, let $G$ be a connected algebraic group with $\Lie(G)=\fg$ and $H\subset B\subset P$ be the Cartan torus, the Borel, and parabolic subgroups of $G$ with the corresponding Lie algebras $\Lie(H)=\fh$, $\Lie(B)=\fb$, $\Lie(P)=\fp$.
 Consider the corresponding partial flag variety